 - names, addresses, e-mail addresses, phone numbers, other contact details, payment details, occupation, photographs, and other information to assist us in conducting our business, and providing and marketing our products and services;

-- and information about current and previous suppliers and clients with whom Cordelta has dealings.
+- information about former, current and potential suppliers and clients; and

 We will only collect your sensitive information:

 - if you have consented to us doing so;

 - or where required or permitted by law.

 We only collect personal information by lawful and fair means.
 We usually collect personal information from:

 - electronic communications – for example, e-mails and attachments;